If you could live anywhere in the world, where would it be?

 DW ~

 Blamed?
-At birthing me?
-Well, you know rare babies born with yellow skin and special attention on the baby.
+For giving birth to me?
+Well, you know, some rare babies are born with yellow skin and require special attention.

-They took me to special light for skin turned normal color.
-No one know I was deaf whole time.
-They think I was normal baby, no mistakes.
-I stayed there for few days and without name!
-LOL Finally, find me name!
-Whew!
-I was followed by song from Barbra Streisand.
+They put me under a special light until my skin turned a normal color.
+No one knew I was deaf the whole time—they thought I was just a perfectly normal baby.
+I stayed there for a few days without even having a name!
+LOL.
+Finally, they gave me one—whew!
+All the while, I was accompanied by a song from Barbra Streisand.

-At about 18 months later, found out I was deaf completely.
-My granny started to blame my parents for giving me yellow skin and being deaf!
-It was so innocent event happens.
+About 18 months later, I found out I was completely deaf.
+My granny started blaming my parents for giving me yellow skin and making me deaf!
+It was such an innocent event that happened.

-My mother wrote that story, but she lost somewhere, guessed throw in trash.
-I cannot say anymore.
+My mother wrote that story, but it got lost somewhere, maybe even thrown in the trash.
+I can’t say for sure.

-Blessed granny’s heart, she passed away when I was 16 years old.
-I missed her a lot.
-She loved me so much like her kids and grandkids.
-No one know about heart issues after her passed and most of us attention to our heart history.
-Heart issues come up often now.
+Bless her heart, my granny passed away when I was 16.
+I missed her so much.
+She loved me like her own children and grandchildren.
+No one knew about her heart issues until after she passed, and since then, most of us have been paying more attention to our family’s heart health.
+Heart problems seem to come up often now.

 Want to know about yellow skin on baby: https://my.clevelandclinic.org/health/diseases/22263-jaundice-in-newborns